5 Los Angeles Streetwear Brands That Should Be On Your Radar

 Over the past few years, Los Angeles has managed to carve out it’s own reputation and put it’s name on the map.
 However it’s not just full of YouTube stars and celebrities.
 Some of streetwears’ most sought after brands started their journey there.
 Here’s 5 Los Angeles born streetwear brands that you should know about.

-Fear of God founder, Jerry Lorenzo, created the minimal, high-end, streetwear brand in 2013.
+Fear of God founder, Jerry Lorenzo, is a key name to mention when looking at the Los Angeles streetwear scene.
+Lorenzo created the minimal, yet high-end, Los Angeles streetwear brand back in 2013.
 The pieces that the brand produce are inspired by the ‘non secular material’ that Lorenzo would consume during his childhood with figures such as Kurt Kobain and Allen Iverson.
 The name ‘Fear of God’ came from a time in Jerry Lorenzo’s life where he was realigning and rethinking his life and faith with the name ‘Fear of God’ holding quite a literal meaning.
 Before the brand was launched, the designer was working for high-end fashion brands including Dolce & Gabbana during his earlier career in retail.
 Following this, he decided to move onto managing athletes.
 These two backgrounds can be seen in the pieces that Fear of God release.